If you’re looking for the commonly asked job interview questions, then keep reading.

 “Since beginning my career, I’ve wanted to work for a larger organization in this industry, and I know you’re one of the leaders in this space.
 I’m very interested in your products/services, especially the mobile applications you’re building recently, so I’d be excited to come here and grow my skills with an organization like yours.”

 “I’ve heard great things about the work environment here from a few colleagues.
 And when I saw this job posting, it seemed to match my skills very closely.
 For example, I saw on the job description that you need somebody who’s an expert in Java programming.
-This is what I focused on in both of my previous positions, and was even the focus of my academic work before graduating university.
+This is what I focused on in both of my previous positions, and was even the focus of my academic work before graduating from university.
 I consider myself an expert in Java and it’s a skill I hope to continue specializing in.”

-Now, not everyone is job searching while employed, but if you are – this is one of the most important interview questions and answers to know.
+If you’re job searching while employed, this is one of the most important interview questions and answers to know.

-The most important thing when they ask why you are looking to leave your current job is to stay positive and never badmouth.
+Otherwise, the most important thing to do when they ask why you are looking to leave your current job is to stay positive and never badmouth your current employer, boss, or even team members.

-How do you sound positive?
-Rather than complaining or talking badly about your current situation, say that you’re looking for more of something.
+Rather than complaining or talking badly about your situation, say that you’re looking for more of something positive.
+What are you hoping to gain from a job change?

 Is your current boss a jerk?
 Say that you’re looking for an environment with more leadership you can learn from.